travitch/whole-program-llvm/README.md

 There are three environment variables that must be set to use this wrapper script:

- * LLVM_COMPILER should be set to 'dragonegg' (clang will be supported eventually).
+ * `LLVM_COMPILER` should be set to 'dragonegg' (clang will be supported eventually).
- * LLVM_GCC_PREFIX should be set to the prefix for the version of gcc that should be used with dragonegg.
+ * `LLVM_GCC_PREFIX` should be set to the prefix for the version of gcc that should be used with dragonegg.
 This can be empty if there is no prefix.
- * LLVM_DRAGONEGG_PLUGIN should be the full path to the dragonegg plugin.
+ * `LLVM_DRAGONEGG_PLUGIN` should be the full path to the dragonegg plugin.

 Once the environment is set up, just use wllvm and wllvm++ as your C and C++ compilers, respectively.

 = Example =

     export LLVM_COMPILER=dragonegg
     export LLVM_GCC_PREFIX=llvm-
     export LLVM_DRAGONEGG_PLUGIN=/unsup/llvm-2.9/lib/dragonegg.so

     tar xf pkg-config-0.26.tar.gz
     cd pkg-config-0.26
     CC=wllvm ./configure
     make

-extract-bc pkg-config # Produces pkg-config.bc
+    # Produces pkg-config.bc
+    extract-bc pkg-config